History of India (1947–present): 2014 – Return of Bharatiya Janata Party (BJP) Government

+The Modi government implemented several initiatives and campaigns to increase manufacturing and infrastructure – notably — Make in India, Digital India and the Swachh Bharat Mission.

 On 18 September 2016, a terrorist attack took place in an Indian Army base in Uri, Jammu and Kashmir which killed 19 soldiers and 4 militants behind the attack.
 It took place at a time when the Kashmir Valley was facing extremely high levels of violent unrest after the killing of Burhan Wani by security forces on 8 July 2016.

 On 29 September 2016, in response to the Uri attack, teams of Indian Army Para (Special Forces) conducted surgical strikes along the Line of Control in Pakistan occupied Kashmir on terrorist hideouts.
 This led to the start of border skirmishes between India and Pakistan along the Line of Control.

+2016 Indian Banknote Demonetization

+On 8 November 2016, the Indian government announced demonetisation of 500 and 1000 rupee banknotes of the Mahatma Gandhi series in order to curb black money, fake currency notes, terror funding and increase cashless transactions.
+This move was widely criticised by opposition parties as it failed to achieve its required objectives.
+This led to many people standing in queues in exchange of their banknotes which led to several deaths linked in rush to exchange cash.

-In April 2017, during the 2017 Srinagar by-election a human shield incident took place involving a 26 year old man Farooq Ahmed Dar being tied in front of an Indian Army jeep and Major Leetul Gogoi of the Indian Army sparked outrage and debate on human rights abuses in Jammu and Kashmir.
+In April 2017, during the 2017 Srinagar by-election a human shield incident took place involving a 26-year-old man Farooq Ahmed Dar being tied in front of an Indian Army jeep and Major Leetul Gogoi of the Indian Army sparked outrage and debate on human rights abuses in Jammu and Kashmir.